fleetdm/fleet/articles/software-self-service.md

 ### Adding a self-service software package

-1. **Navigate to the Software page:** Click “Software” in the main navigation menu.
+1. **Navigate to the Software page**: Click “Software” in the main navigation menu.
-2. **Select a team:** Click the dropdown in the upper left corner of the page and click on the team to which you want to add the software package.
+2. **Select a team**: Click the dropdown in the upper left corner of the page and click on the team to which you want to add the software package.
 3. **Open the “Add software” modal**: Click the “Add software” button in the upper right corner of the page.
-4. **Select a software package to upload: **Click “Choose file” in the “Add software” modal and select a software package from your computer.
+4. **Select a software package to upload**: Click “Choose file” in the “Add software” modal and select a software package from your computer.
 5. **Advanced options**: If desired, click “Advanced options” to add a pre-install condition or post-install script to your software package.
-    * **Pre-install condition:** This is an osquery query that results in true.
+    * **Pre-install condition**: This is an osquery query that results in true.
 For example, you might require a specific software title to exist before installing additional extensions.
-    * **Post-install script:** This might be used to apply a license key, perform configuration tasks, or execute cleanup tasks after the software installation.
+    * **Post-install script**: This might be used to apply a license key, perform configuration tasks, or execute cleanup tasks after the software installation.
 6. **Make the software package self-service**: Check the “Self-service” checkbox to mark the software package as self-service.
 7. **Finish the upload**: Click the “Add software” button to finish the upload process.

 ### Editing a self-service software package

 1. **Navigate to the software details page for the software package**: Click “Software” in the main navigation menu.
-2. **Select a team:** Click the dropdown in the upper left corner of the page and click on the team to which you added the software package.
+2. **Select a team**: Click the dropdown in the upper left corner of the page and click on the team to which you added the software package.
 3. **Filter by self-service**: To make it easier to find your software package, click on the dropdown to the left of the search bar and select “Self-service”.
 This will filter the results in the table to only show self-service software packages.
 If you still don’t see your software package, you can page through the results or search for your software package’s name in the search bar.
 4. **Open the details page**: Click on the software package’s name.
 5. **Open the actions dropdown**: Click on the “Actions” dropdown on the far right of the page.
 From here, you can download the software package, delete the software package, or click “Advanced options” to see the options you configured when adding the software package.

 ### Downloading a self-service software package

-1. **Navigate to the software details page for the software package:** Click “Software” in the main navigation menu.
+1. **Navigate to the software details page for the software package**: Click “Software” in the main navigation menu.
-2. **Select a team:** Click the dropdown in the upper left corner of the page and click on the team to which you added the software package.
+2. **Select a team**: Click the dropdown in the upper left corner of the page and click on the team to which you added the software package.
-3. **Filter by self-service:** Click on the dropdown to the left of the search bar and select “Self-service” and page through the results or search for your software package’s name in the search bar.
+3. **Filter by self-service**: Click on the dropdown to the left of the search bar and select “Self-service” and page through the results or search for your software package’s name in the search bar.
 4. **Download the software package**:
-* **Option 1:** Click on the down-arrow next to the software package name in the list of self-service software packages to start an immediate download.
+* **Option 1**: Click on the down-arrow next to the software package name in the list of self-service software packages to start an immediate download.
-* **Option 2:** Click on the software package’s name to open the details page.
+* **Option 2**: Click on the software package’s name to open the details page.
 Click on the “Actions” dropdown on the far right of the page, and then click on “Download” to download the software package to your computer.

 ### Deleting a self-service software package

-1. **Navigate to the software details page for the software package:** Click “Software” in the main navigation menu.
+1. **Navigate to the software details page for the software package**: Click “Software” in the main navigation menu.
-2. **Select a team:** Click the dropdown in the upper left corner of the page and click on the team to which you added the software package.
+2. **Select a team**: Click the dropdown in the upper left corner of the page and click on the team to which you added the software package.
-3. **Filter by self-service:** Click on the dropdown to the left of the search bar and select “Self-service” and page through the results or search for your software package’s name in the search bar.
+3. **Filter by self-service**: Click on the dropdown to the left of the search bar and select “Self-service” and page through the results or search for your software package’s name in the search bar.
-4. **Open the details page:** Click on the software package’s name.
+4. **Open the details page**: Click on the software package’s name.
-5. **Open the actions dropdown:** Click on the “Actions” dropdown on the far right of the page.
+5. **Open the actions dropdown**: Click on the “Actions” dropdown on the far right of the page.
-6. **Delete the software package:** Click on “Delete” to remove the software package from Fleet.
+6. **Delete the software package**: Click on “Delete” to remove the software package from Fleet.
 Confirm the deletion if prompted.

 ### Installing self-service software packages